artvg/WordleClone/README.md

 - CSS
 - JavaScript

-Feel free to clone it and give it a try!
+Feel free to clone it and give it a try 🎉!